 14.2 FACILITATION FEES NOT TO FORM CREDIT: Notwithstanding anything contained in the Option to Purchase Agreement, the parties agree that only that portion of the First Deposit and Second Deposit NOT used to pay for the Facilitation Fees are to be credited in favour of the Purchaser on the Statement of Adjustments.

-14.3 NON_REFUNDABLE FIRST DEPOSIT; The entire First Deposit regardless whether it has been utilized utilized to pay the Facilitation Fees provided for herein shall become non-refundable in the event the Optionee/Purchaser fails to fulfill and/or waive any of its conditions.

 15. ENVIRONMENTAL WORK: The parties acknowledge and agree that one underground storage tank has been removed from the Property (the “UST 1”) and that the parties are aware of an additional underground storage tank (the “UST 2”) on the Property.